 We know COVID-19 has become overwhelming.
 Your inbox is full of updates from businesses and the news and social media have been taken over by the issue.
 In these difficult times, it’s important to look for the good.
-Uplifting stories are popping up everywhere and we want to share a few from the communities in Tualatin Valley.
+Uplifting stories are popping up everywhere of businesses helping communities and we want to share a few from the communities in Tualatin Valley.

 The Beaverton Downtown Association worked with businesses in the area to create a central information page for what’s open and started a “Takeout Thursday” campaign to call on folks to support them.
 Several shops also teamed up with to create a cooperative system for bundled delivery within 24 hours.